Observations and explorations of Venus

-Observations of the planet Venus include those in antiquity, telescopic observations, and from visiting spacecraft.
-Spacecraft have performed various flybys, orbits, and landings on Venus, including balloon probes that floated in the atmosphere of Venus.
-Study of the planet is aided by its relatively close proximity to the Earth, compared to other planets, but the surface of Venus is obscured by an atmosphere opaque to visible light.
+The planet Venus was first observed in antiquity, and continued with telescopic observations, and then by visiting spacecraft.
+Spacecraft have performed multiple flybys, orbits, and landings on the planet, including balloon probes that floated in its atmosphere.
+Study of the planet is aided by its relatively close proximity to the Earth, but the surface of Venus is obscured by an atmosphere opaque to visible light.